Myrl V. Walker Papers

 Myrl Vincent Walker was born in Alden, Kansas, on May 20, 1903.
 He attended college at Southwestern College in Winnifred, Kansas, from 1921 to 1924 and graduated from the Kansas State Teachers College of Hays in 1927 with a Bachelor of Science in Biological Science.
 He taught for several years and then attended the University of Kansas from 1930 to 1931, where he earned a Master of Arts in Vertebrate Paleontology in 1931.

-Walker was a close associate of paleontologist George F. Sternberg, who developed the natural history museum collections at the Kansas State Teachers College of Hays (now the Fort Hays State University Sternberg Museum of Natural History).
-Starting in 1927, Walker and Sternberg worked together for five consecutive summers digging for fossils in Wyoming.
+Walker began collecting fossils in the 1920s as a student of Dr. George F. Sternberg, who developed the natural history museum collections at the Kansas State Teachers College of Hays (now the Fort Hays State University Sternberg Museum of Natural History).
+Beginning in 1927, Walker and Sternberg worked together for five consecutive summers digging for fossils in Wyoming.
+Walker also studied paleontology under Dr. Lyman D. Wooster.

 Arrangement